scverse/scvi-tools/docs/user_guide/background/variational_inference.rst

 To amortize the cost of inference, we can tie together all cells using a neural network.
 Now suppose that we feed each cell's gene expression :math:`x` through a neural network that outputs the mean and variance of :math:`q(z)` for that cell.
 Inference will tend to be more scalable as the variational parameters are global (shared by all cells).
 On the other hand, we may pay a cost called the *amortization gap* [#ref2]_ for this sharing.

-Overall, this technique is typicall called *amortized variational inference* and in some cases *auto-encoding variational bayes* [#ref3]_.
+Overall, this technique is typically called *amortized variational inference* and in some cases *auto-encoding variational bayes* [#ref3]_.

 .. topic:: References: